rc9000/ccs-container/README.md

 ## Qs that might become FA

  1. *can I run this without docker?* Yes, just clone to a local directory on your target system and do the equivalent prerequisites listed in the Dockerfile.
 Confirmed to work on OS X and Linux.
+ 2. *why don't you integrate Rancid so it finds the config files on its own?* Great idea - pull requests are very welcome.